Lockpickers-United/lpu-belt-explorer/belts.md

 **Requirements**

-- Pick one of the locks ranked as orange belt
+- Pick one of the locks ranked as orange belt.

 **Evidence format**